mcjazzyfunky/archived-php-prelude/README.md

 ```

 Using dedicated database connections:
-Normally "php-prelude" will keep database connections open until the end of the script or until connection timeouts.
+Normally "php-prelude" will keep database connections open until the end of the script or until connection times out.
 An once opened database connection will be reused for each following database query.
-If a dedicated database connection shall be used far a particular part of the program, having the database connection been opened at its start and closed at its end, then the method 'runIsolated' has to be used.
+If a dedicated database connection shall be used for a particular part of the program, having the database connection been opened at its start and closed at its end, then the method 'runIsolated' has to be used.

 ```php
 $database->runIsolated(function ($database) {